 - · Application and non-refundable \$60 application fee - Official transcripts from all colleges and universities attended, in sealed envelopes or sent electronically to Meredith College from the institution.
-Applicants for the M.A.T. in Health and Physical Education must have a bachelor's degree with a major in exercise and sports science, physical education, health and wellness or related field. - Two completed academic and/or professional recommendations, in sealed envelopes or online, from professionals who can speak to your work performance and potential - Official report of scores of the Graduate Record Examinations[®] (GRE[®]), taken within the last 5 years, mailed directly from the Educational Testing Service.
+Applicants for the M.A.T. in Health and Physical Education must have a bachelor's degree with a major in a related field (e.g. exercise and sports science, physical education, health and wellness) or a bachelor's degree and relevant experience. - Two completed academic and/or professional recommendations, in sealed envelopes or online, from professionals who can speak to your work performance and potential - Official report of scores of the Graduate Record Examinations® (GRE®), taken within the last 5 years, mailed directly from the Educational Testing Service.
 Target scores GRE Verbal = 148 or higher, Quantitative = 150 or higher, Analytical = 4.0 or higher.
 Plan to take the exam early.
-We accept the highest combination of scores. - Statement of Work Experience (resume or C.V.) - · Responses to essay questions
+We accept the highest combination of scores. - Applicants who submit an approved GRE/MAT waiver may be exempt from taking an admission test, determined on a case by case basis.
+Waiver criteria and approval process can be accessed via the Meredith Graduate programs in Education website (www.meredith.edu/graduate-education) - Statement of Work Experience (resume or C.V.) - · Responses to essay questions